Configure player

 I believe they will come around.
 There will be a certain momentum that gathered just like the original DVD, but kind of makes life interesting.
 Also for that reason, you'll increasingly hear as you read press articles that both of these camps are increasingly pitching this as not just about high definition, but also about improved copy protection.

 So to talk about the Blu-ray method a little bit, you can think of Blu-ray as a really big bit bucket.
 They've decided to pursue an aggressive, at least relatively aggressive, blue laser technology.
 Blue laser basically means it's got a smaller or shorter wavelength than a red laser.
 Red laser are what's used today in DVD players.
 And the blue laser can focus on a smaller pit, can resolve a smaller pit.
-So that, coupled with basically etching and molding technologies which can put smaller pits on the disc are what give the higher capacity.
+So that coupled with basically etching and molding technologies which can put smaller pits on the disk are what give the higher capacity. thing.

-BlueRay, in fact, is 25 gigabytes on a single layer and 50 gigabytes on a dual layer.
-So that's compared to today's DVD, which is 4.7 and 8.5, single and dual.
+Blu-ray in fact is 25 gigabytes on a single layer and 50 gigabytes on a dual layer.
+So that's compared to today's DVD which is 4.7 and 8.5 single and dual.
 So it's something like pushing six times the capacity of today's DVD player.
 Because they have such a big bit bucket, they are not particularly motivated to go to an advanced codec, to go to H.264.
 So at the moment, at least, they're planning on using MPEG-2 high definition only, the same MPEG-2 that's used for today's HD broadcast in the U.S. and also in Japan.
+So this requires at about 15 or 20 megabits per second to encode an HD signal at really pristine quality.
+And if you do the math and work out the capacity it takes at that data rate to store a two to three hour movie, you'll see that that can fit on this disc pretty easily.
+And there's not a lot of motivation, at least not on Hollywood's part, to say, oh, well, you know, can't use a higher compression rate and put two or three movies on a disc because they don't really want to sell you two or three movies on one disc.
+They want to sell you one movie at a time.

 So one of the biggest challenges for Blu-ray is because it's a relatively aggressive technology, there are questions about manufacturability.
 Can you replicate this at an affordable price?
-And basically it comes down to are the yields coming off the line going to be high enough soon enough to be competitive with other technology?
-So HD DVD, the DVD forums, HD optical disc technology and specification is remarkably flexible, which is good and bad in comparison.
-It can place an HD DVD dataset on either a red laser disc, the same kind we have today, or a blue laser.
+And basically it comes down to are the yields coming off the line going to be high enough, soon enough to be competitive with the other technology?

-The Blue Laser Disc that they're developing is a different blue laser technology from what the Blu-ray group is developing.
-They, and you'll sometimes hear this name, AOD, which stands for Advanced Optical Disc.
+So HDDVD, the DVD forums, HD optical disc technology and specification is remarkably flexible, which is good and bad in comparison.
+It can place an HDDVD dataset on either a red laser disc, the same kind we have today, or a blue laser.
+The blue laser disc that they're developing is a different blue laser technology from what the Blu-ray group is developing.
+They -- and you'll sometimes hear this name, AOD, which stands for Advanced Optical Disc.
 That's just the name or acronym they've picked for their blue laser technology.
 And you can see it's not quite as aggressive in terms of capacity as Blu-ray.
-It's 15 or 30 gigabytes on a single or dual layer disc.
+15 or 30 gigabytes on a single or dual layer disk.

 As I was mentioning earlier, so H.264 will give you about the same quality as MPEG-2 at half or even a little less than half the data rate.
 So for 24p material in particular, depending on the complexity of the scene and whether it's 1280x720 HD format versus 1920x1080, you'll be able to go as low as 6 megabits per second and really get superb, pristine quality.